Easy family cycling routes in the Tees Valley

 This route takes you along the majestic North East coast with beaches and rockpools to explore along the way.
 Starting in Redcar, follow the paved cycle route all the way to Saltburn, stopping for a paddle and an ice-cream whenever you fancy!
 The return leg is along the same route, easy peasy cycling for the whole family.

-Hurworth Burn - Wynyard Woodland Park - 12 miles
+Wynyard to Hurworth Burn - 12 miles

 A more challenging version of the Wynywrd Woodland Park route, this ride also starts at the cafe and heads north along the track.
 At the 6 mile mark, break your journey with a rest at the Hurworth Burn resevoir, then make your way back along the cycle route to the starting point.